freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/software-engineering/design-patterns/singleton/index.md

 The singleton is a design pattern that restricts the instantiation of a class to one object.
 It is useful when you want to give only one object the ability to coordinate actions across your application.

 ## Singleton in Android
 Singleton is a design pattern often used in Android.
 It is easily misused and so can cause app to be hard to maintain.
-It is useful in Android beause they live across fragments, activities, and rotations.
+It is useful in Android because they live across fragments, activities, and rotations.

 - Singletons are often used in Android to store temporary data
 - They allow the application to have one owner of the data and provides an easy way to pass data between controller classes